Fuente Álamo de Murcia: Climate

+Fuente Álamo has a transitional climate between the hot desert climate (BWh on the Köppen climate classification) and the hot semi-arid climate (BSh), with mild winters, hot summers and scarce precipitation.
+The average annual temperature is about 18.9 C, reaching highs of around 33 C in July and August and lows of 6 C in January and February.
+In summer, temperatures exceed 35 C on several occasions, while in winter they occasionally drop to near 0 C.

 Demographics

 The population of the municipality was in steady decline from 1950 until 2001 when it experienced a rapid growth due to foreigners taking up residence in the area.
 In the Murcia region as a whole in 2008 non Spanish residents account for 18.25% of the population.

 The municipality has currently a population of 16,184.
 The inhabitants are distributed in the following localities: Fuente Álamo with 9,603 people; Balsapintada, where 1848 people live; Cuevas de Reyllo, with 1696 residents; Las Palas, whose population consists of 1449; Los Cánovas, inhabited by 778 people; El Escobar, which has 457 inhabitants; El Estrecho, where 450 people are residing; Pinilla, which has a population of 337; Los Almagros, whose population consists of 261 and Los Paganes, where 107 people live.

 Economy

 In the primary sector, there are largely carried out economic activities such as farming growing and agricultural package, distribution and selling arrangement.
 Thirty-six point two percent of the total jobs were about agriculture activities in the fourth trimester of 2018 according to the Spanish Social Security organism.
 69.5 percent of the lands of the municipality were worked as crop fields in the year 2017.
 In regards to economy activities related to animals, the main activities are pork cattle breed and pork cattle trading.
 To a lesser extent, sheep herd grew and sheep herd trading are done.

 In the tertiary sector, an economic activity which is present is the land transportation by road, specially with lorries.